More protests in Nicaragua, 5 TV channels ordered off air

-MANAUA, Nicaragua (AP) — More protests have broken out in Nicaragua over a planned social security reform, and the government has ordered off the air five independent TV channels that have been covering the unrest.
+MANAUA, Nicaragua (AP) — More protests and clashes broke out Thursday in Nicaragua over a planned social security reform, and the government ordered off the air five independent TV channels that have been covering the unrest.

-The demonstrations began Wednesday in the capital, Managua, and in Leon.
-On Thursday they continued and spread to three other cities.
+A day after the disturbances began in the capital, Managua, and in Leon, they spread to three other cities: Esteli, Masaya and Granada.

-At the National Agrarian University, a protester lost an eye during clashes with riot police who arrived to quell the demonstration.
+At the National Agrarian University in Managua, a student protester lost an eye in clashes after riot police arrived to quell the demonstration.

-Several people were seen being detained in video images transmitted by media not controlled by the government, though police have not given official figures on arrests.
+Several people were seen being detained in video images transmitted by media not controlled by the government and on social networks, though police have not given official figures on arrests.
+At least eight people were injured Wednesday.

 Most Read Nation & World Stories